buerokratt/POC-DMR.Cross-functional-requirements/docs/technical/integration-testing-strategy.md

 The goal of running tests as part of pipelines that the outcome of a test can be used a gate for progressing code to the next stage.
 For example if a test fails, then the automated progression of code from dev to production can be halted.

-The challenge with running integration tests as part of a pipeline is that the code must be available in its integrated form in order for the test to work, so to a certain extent the pipline must have progressed before integration tests can run.
+The challenge with running integration tests as part of a pipeline is that the code must be available in its integrated form in order for the test to work, so to a certain extent the pipeline must have progressed before integration tests can run.

 To address these concerns, the integration tests will run in two places.